Polymer/polymer-library-docs/app/3.0/docs/apps/prpl.md

 -   Conditionally loads required polyfills.
 -   Uses absolute paths for all dependencies.

-When you generate an App Toolbox project using Polymer CLI, the new project contains an entrypoint `index.html`.
+When you generate a Polymer Starter Kit project using Polymer CLI, the new project contains an entrypoint `index.html`.
 For most projects, you shouldn't need to update this file.

 ### App shell